carrywater/dronesim_ar/README.md

 - **PointGestureHandler**: Processes pointing gestures for C-2 guidance
 - **ConfirmGestureHandler**: Handles thumbs up/down gestures for C-1
 - **PlaneReticleDataIcon**: Manages AR reticle visualization
+- **ThumbCueLookAtHMD**: Makes UI elements face the user
+  - Can be attached to any GameObject that needs to face the HMD
+  - Only rotates on Y axis (yaw) to maintain proper orientation
+  - Useful for thumbs up/down cues and other directional UI elements

 #### Scenario Management
 - **ScenarioManager**: Orchestrates all scenarios